pavelkryukov/AoAoAoTT/readme.md

 ## Motivation

-[Array of Structures and Structure of Arrays](https://en.wikipedia.org/wiki/AOS_and_SOA) are two ways to arrange a sequence of records in memory.
+[Array of Structures and Structure of Arrays](https://en.wikipedia.org/wiki/AOS_and_SOA) are two ways to arrange a sequence of records in computer memory.
 Whereas SoA is more friendly with SIMD instructions and data prefetching, AoS usually utilizes spatial and temporal locality of CPU caches.
 Therefore, choose of the most performing data representation can hardly be theoretically proven, and the meainingful results may be obtained only by a quantative measurement.